-New Consensus works to develop and promote the Green New Deal, a World War Two-scale mobilization to fix America’s greatest problems.
-We have advised progressive leaders and organizations – including Representative Alexandria Ocasio-Cortez, Justice Democrats, and the Sunrise Movement – on the issues and mechanics that will be involved in a sweeping economic mobilization to build a clean and just economy.
+New Consensus works to develop and promote the Green New Deal, a World War Two-scale mobilization to fix America’s most pressing economic and environmental problems.
+We advise progressive leaders and organizations on both the background and implementation of a sweeping economic mobilization to build a clean and just economy.

-The Green New Deal will be the most ambitious and transformative national project taken on since Franklin Roosevelt’s original New Deal and World War II economic mobilizations.
+The Green New Deal will be the most ambitious and transformative national project since Franklin Roosevelt’s original New Deal and World War II economic mobilizations.

 The plan calls on and enables our whole society to participate in a single great national aim: the rapid transition to a forward-looking society of broad opportunity, equal justice, productive prosperity, and environmental sustainability.

 The Green New Deal has five main goals: